Do You Inhale Cigars? How to Smoke a Cigar Properly - Refined Traditions

 Cigar smoking is not about inhaling.
 The smoke is drawn into the mouth, where you taste the flavor and absorb nicotine through the mouth’s lining.
 The point of smoking a cigar is to enjoy the experience slowly and savor the complexity of the flavors.

 That said, cigar smoking is also about taking a break from the chaos of life.
-Whether you're celebrating something big or just enjoying some quiet, a cigar can turn a regular moment into something memorable.
+Whether you're celebrating something big (like Joe Burrow) or just enjoying some quiet, a cigar can turn a regular moment into something memorable.
 And if anyone questions your new habit, just tell them you're exploring your sophisticated side.
 It beats buying a monocle.

 Back to blog